 “I had always planned to wait until marriage so sex and our expectations around it was actually something we talked about early and often in our relationship.
 All that boundary setting, are we okay with this but not that, stuff is good practice for future conversations after marriage about meeting each others needs, frequency, how crazy are we comfortable with, etc. We did talk much more in depth about sex and intimacy during our engagement and it was part of our premarital counseling sessions as well, which was helpful.”

 “We tend to take the Hermione approach to a problem—we go to the library/Internet and read up on it.
 So we found a book that explained the anatomical process and common issues and problems in a respectful way but in more detail than any sex-ed class ever had and read it together.
 One thing that the book pointed out that should’ve been obvious is that while the first time can be painful for the woman, she needs to keep in mind that hurting her is the last thing her new husband wants to do.
 Keeping that in mind can help mentally to make it more relaxing.”

 Lots.
 Like lots and lots.
 What’s working, what’s not, how you’re feeling.
 Stick to the topic at hand, of course.
 (I once made the mistake of, during sex, asking what my husband would wear to dinner, and have yet to live it down.
 I’m a multitasker!)
-But, if you’re just starting to have sex together for the first time, you’ll need to communicate about it a lot in the beginning.
+But, if you’re about to have first time sex together, you’ll need to communicate about it a lot in the beginning.
 Eventually you’ll both be better at picking up subtle cues, reading signals, and intuitively knowing what your partner enjoys.
 Just don’t expect that to come naturally without some talking.